cosmos/sdk-tutorials/academy/3-ibc/solomachine.md

 ![solomachine-overview](/academy/3-ibc/images/solomachine.png)

 As an example, when blockchain A communicates with a solomachine over IBC, it registers the solomachine’s public key(s) in its (blockchain A’s) state machine through the _solo machine client_.
-Verifying the validity of a message sent from the solomachine is as simple as ensuring that the message was signed by its public key (as shown in Figure 1 above).
+Verifying the validity of a message sent from the solomachine is as simple as ensuring that the message was signed by its private key (as shown in Figure 1 above).

 This is a significantly simpler and more cost-efficient mechanism of state verification compared to the full-fledged light client-based model.